On this page you will find information about examination at UiS.

 In the following cases you cannot meet for exams at campus (school exams and oral exams):

-- You show symptoms of cold, sore throat, fever or have similar respiratory symptoms
+- You feel sick and show symptoms of cold, fever or have similar respiratory symptoms

 - You are tested for Covid-19 and are waiting for the test-result, or have tested positive